nyc-crh/site/content/plain-text/jansen-must-go.md

 Jansen *Must* Go!

-Dr. William Jansen, superintendent of schools has failed the new Negro and Puerto Rican children of the city of New York.
-He has failed to provide experienced teachers for our schools.
-Failed to change the zoning laws lines to promote integration.
-Failed to plan new schools to avoid double sessions.
-Failed to provide special guidance for pupils who need it most.
-Failed to act on integration reports.
+Dr. William Jansen, superintendent of schools has **failed** the new Negro and Puerto Rican children of the City of New York.
+He has

+- **Failed** to provide experienced teachers for our schools.
+- **Failed** to change the zoning laws lines to promote integration.
+- **Failed** to plan new schools to avoid double sessions.
+- **Failed** to provide special guidance for pupils who need it most.
+- **Failed** to act on integration reports.

-Dr. Jansen does not have the will or the vision to do the job.
-He will be 70 years old in October.
-Our children can not wait until ju June, 1958.
-He should be retired now.
+Dr. Jansen **does not have the will or the vision to do the job.** He will be 70 years old in October.
+Our children can not wait until June, 1958. **He should be retired now!**

-What you can do.
+What you can do

-Come to our meetings and bring your friends.
+- Come to our meetings and bring your friends.

-Right.
-Your complaints to the board of education.
+- Write your complaints to the board of education.

-Listen to radio station, w L I B. Wednesdays from one to 2:00 PM.
+- Listen to radio station, W L I B...
+Wednesdays from 1 to 2 P.M.
+- **Sign our petitions.**

-Sign our petitions.
-Join the big demonstration in September.
+- Join the **big demonstration** in September.

-Meetings.

-Manhattan.
+Meetings

+Manhattan:
 Every Thursday, 8:30 PM.

-Mid Harlem community parish.
+Mid Harlem Community Parish.

-2 0 4, 4 seventh avenue.

-Corner one 22nd street.
+2044 7th Ave.
+(Cor.
+122 St.)

+Brooklyn:
-Brooklyn.
-Every Tuesday, eight, 15:00 PM.
+Every Tuesday, 8:15 P.M.

-So Loma Presbyterian church.

-2 6 0 Jefferson avenue.

-Parents in action against educational discrimination.

-1 65 west, 130 first street room one New York, 27.
-N Y a U six dash 3 3 1 0.
+Siloam Presbyterian Church
+260 Jefferson Avenue.

+Parents in Action Against Educational Eiscrimination 165 West 131 Street, Room 1, New York, 27.
+N.Y.
+AU 6-3310

 Sponsored by:

-Education committee.
-N Y NAACP.

-Education committee.
-Brooklyn.
-NAACP.

-Education committee.
-Bronx NAACP.
+(partial List)

+- Education Committee, N.Y.
+NAACP
+- Education Committee, Brooklyn, NAACP
+- Education Committee, Bronx, NAACP
-Association of Negro Teachers.
+- Assn. of Negro Teachers

-Education committee Jamaica and NAACP.
+- Education Committee, Jamaica NAACP

-Jamaica school improvement council.
+- Jamaica School Improvement Coun.

-Parents committee for better education.
+- Parents Comm. for Better Education